-- Drivers caught with illicit drugs in their system for the first time will receive a $561 fine and a three-month licence suspension.
+- Drivers caught with illicit drugs in their system for the first time will receive penalty notice fine at $603 and a three-month licence suspension.

 - The reform means that any driver detected drink-driving in NSW, at any level, can lose their licence immediately.